 In addition, a tracheostomy can provide a great feeling of safety.
 Permanent vents have alarms to alert caregivers to congestion or a disconnected tube.
 And invasive ventilation can return some energy as it relieves the exhaustion of poor sleep, prolonged coughing and labored breathing.

 In 2011, a different type of breathing assistance device called a diaphragm pacing system was approved for “humanitarian use” in ALS by the U.S. Food and Drug Administration (FDA).
 The NeuRx Diaphragm Pacing System (DPS), developed by Synapse Biomedical, rhythmically stimulates breathing through an external pacer unit attached to electrodes that are surgically implanted in the diaphragm.
 To qualify for the DPS, a patient must have adequate preservation of the diaphragm muscle and phrenic nerves (the nerves that stimulate the diaphragm).
 The DPS does not slow or stop the progression of ALS, but it may delay the need for a tracheostomy, and may improve sleep and quality of life.
 Further studies are being conducted of its effectiveness in ALS.
 “Humanitarian use” approval by the FDA reflects the agency's opinion that the device does not pose "an unreasonable or significant risk of illness or injury, and that the probable benefit to health outweighs the risk of injury or illness from its use."
-A Synapse video is available.

 Another aspect of respiratory care that’s important in ALS is assisted coughing.
 As the coughing muscles weaken, it becomes harder to clear mucus from the airways and life-threatening mucus plugs can form.
 An assisted coughing device, which pushes air into the airways through a mask and then quickly reverses air flow, can help clear the airways and prevent infection.
 Doctors may recommend other methods to assist with coughing and clearing secretions from the airways.